 (a) One or more bailers which shall be securely attached to the hull by a lanyard(s) or elastic cord(s).
 One bailer shall have a minimum capacity of one litre.

-(c) A paddle with a blade surface of not less than 0.025m2 securely attached to the hull by a lanyard or elastic cord.
+(c) A paddle of wood and/or plastic, weighing not less than 200g, having corner radii of minimum 5 mm and a blade able to contain a rectangle of 200 mm x 130 mm shall be securely attached to the hull by a lanyard or elastic cord.